mdoyle179/MsgGories/README.md

     1. If you need to generate the credentials.json file, follow the instructions here and use your own gmail account: https://developers.google.com/gmail/api/quickstart/nodejs?authuser=2
     1. The token.json will be generated when you authorize the first time.

-Connecting up to the Database:
+Setting up to the Database:
 1. Install MongoDB to your computer (installs found at  https://docs.mongodb.com/manual/installation/ )
 1. There are two ways to create a collection in the Database:
     1. MongoDB Compass GUI: